Om-nom-noming delightful moments in life with the joy of Pac-Man, I am!

 DAY: As for my hobbies, I enjoy dancing, biking, taking long walks through the park during daytime (you should definitely try out Herastrau and Al. I Cuza parks) or all around the city at night (it feels like having the city all for yourself; there’s a whole other world after the evening falls).
 I also like chilling out in tea-gardens and tea houses – I recommend Serendipity, La Metoc.

-Nevertheless, my passion for music leads me from once in a while in karaoke bars - Scarabeo’s got a very good sound system and the atmosphere is really cozy.
-Another great place to party is Control club, with a touch of indie and (soon enough, a bit more) electro music on the way to your eardrums, determined to set loose those dancing moves within you.
+NIGHT: If you’re into dance, a great place to party is Control club, with a touch of indie and (soon enough, a bit more) electro music on the way to your eardrums, determined to set loose those dancing moves within you.

 SHOPPING: I love hunting down stores with second hand clothes, in some of them you can find real treasures – some great, unique vintage pieces of clothing that please the eye and raise the spirit of the beholder.